kevinsalimi/DotnetStaticWebsite/wwwroot/data/posts/IOC.md

 In the preceding code, class `A` is no longer in control of creating an instance of class `B`.
 This technique may be familiar to you; yes! you are right!
 It is called *dependency injection(DI)*.
 In short, DI is a technique for achieving the Inversion of control between classes and their dependencies.

-### What is the difference between `IOC` and `DI`?
+### What is the difference between `IoC` and `DI`?
-Indeed, DI is a form of IOC and there are plenty of types of IOC:
+Indeed, DI is a form of IoC and there are plenty of types of IoC:

 * Using dependency injection pattern
 * Using Service locator pattern
 * Factory pattern
 * and more...

-the bullets would not be covered in this article, yet the main point is, **IOC is a high-level principle in programming which is implemented through different fashions.**
+the bullets would not be covered in this article, yet the main point is, **IoC is a high-level principle in programming which is implemented through different fashions.**

-### DI/IOC container
+### DI/IoC container
 As time goes by, software gradually gets grows, so writing a testable and maintainable code would not be as simple as the first starting days of the project.
-DI containers (a.k.a IOC container) help us handle the creation of instances all over the program, which leads to having a loosely coupled application.
+DI containers (a.k.a IoC container) help us handle the creation of instances all over the program, which leads to having a loosely coupled application.
 DI container fills this gap in the application.

 >DI container is a framework by which we can automatically handle the dependency injection among the classes of your application.